top of page

 ☥ We were forced to forget our indigenous languages and exclusively speak another culture’s language until our own indigenous languages were forgotten/lost and we

-were forced to subscribe to European naming conventions.
+were forced to subscribe to european naming conventions.

 Biracial man practicing meditation

 Because of these commonalities, I refrain from assuming that I understand people of other ethnicities or even my own ethnicity.
 I've lost so much of my own history.
-I am still attempting to understand who I am while mourning/having to accept my European ancestry which represents a complicated path to healing.
+I am still attempting to understand who I am while mourning/having to accept my e uropean ancestry which represents a complicated path to healing.
 I know that I must heal, transmute, integrate, love and accept all of who I am even though I carry ancestry from a culture that dehumanizes and often despises me.
-This process must include cleansing my European ancestry by forgiving them and releasing the pain that they caused to my African ancestry so that ancestral trauma is not passed down to future generations.
+This process must include cleansing my european ancestry by forgiving them and releasing the pain that they caused to my African ancestry so that ancestral trauma is not passed down to future generations.
 If I don't heal, I risk psychologically destroying myself from the inside out (something for us to consider the next time we see a mentally ill homeless ethnic person roaming the streets).
 At the same time, I must also continually practice self-care ☥ self-defense to protect myself from further harm caused by colonizers and co-create a better world by advocating for isonomy.
 Therapeutic movement and healing music has been my saving grace, and though I have much to learn about other cultures, I am committed to lifelong learning, exploration and engaging in practices such as walking in IRE.

 In Brazil A Black Eldorado grew In Brazil When freedom's sun flashed through There glowed A light divine, Ọlọrun's fiery sun It showed Utopia, one for all and all for one Quilombo From The Soundtrack Of The Movie ☥ Quilombo ☥